red-machine-games/raw-markdown-documentation/docs/api/leaderboard.md

 ## Get overall leaderboard

-You can list leaders in `descending` order up to 20 records per time using pagination mechanism.
-Also leaders can retrieved publically with special route if configured.
+You can list leaders in `descending` order up to 20 records per time using a pagination mechanism.
+Also, leaders can be retrieved publically with a special route if configured.
 Pagination is controlled by arguments `skip` - from 0 to +infinity and `limit` - from 1 to 20.
-Response has 2 keys: `records` - containing array of pairs `score`+`hid`(human-readable ID) and `len` - total number of records in leaderboard of particular segment.
+The response has 2 keys: `records` - containing an array of pairs `score`+`hid`(human-readable ID) and `len` - total number of records in the leaderboard of a particular segment.
-Let's imagine that we have a project with id `superstudio-game` and `dev` environment so we can retrieve records from segment `def` publically using the url:
+Let's imagine that we have a project with id `superstudio-game` and `dev` environment so we can retrieve records from segment `def` publically using the URL:

  > _https://superstudio-game-dev.gbln.app/api/v0/pub.getLeadersOverall?skip={from 0 to +infinity}&limit={from 1 to 20}&segment=def_